Kshitij2011-spec/Secure-Python-Password-Manager/README.md

-Secure Python Password Manager
+# 🔐 Secure Python Password Manager

-A simple command-line password manager in Python that encrypts your passwords using a master password.
-Uses Fernet symmetric encryption with a strong key derived from your master password.
+A simple **command-line password manager** in Python that encrypts your passwords using a **master password**.
+It uses **Fernet symmetric encryption** with a strong key derived from your master password.

+---

-Features
+## ✨ Features

-Add and view passwords securely
+- 🔒 Add and view passwords securely

-Encrypts passwords with a master password
+- 🔑 Encrypts passwords with a **master password**

-Uses PBKDF2-HMAC-SHA256 key derivation
+- 🛡️ Uses **PBKDF2-HMAC-SHA256** key derivation

-Easy-to-use CLI interface
+- 💻 Easy-to-use CLI interface

-Works on Windows, macOS, and Linux
+- 🌍 Works on **Windows, macOS, and Linux**

+---

-Getting Started
+## 🚀 Getting Started

-Prerequisites
+### ✅ Prerequisites

-Python 3.7+ is required.
-You also need the cryptography library:
+- Python **3.7+**
+- Install dependencies:
   pip install cryptography

-Usage
+### ▶️ Usage

-Clone or download the repository.
+1. Clone or download the repository.
+2. Run the program:
+python pw_manager.py

+- On first run, the program will create a random **salt file** (`salt.bin`).
+- Enter a **master password** when prompted.
+- Use the menu to view or add passwords.

+---

+## 📖 Menu Options
+1.View passwords – Displays all saved passwords
+2.Add new password – Add a new account with username and password 3.Quit – Exit the program

+---

+## 📝 Example Workflow
 Run the program:

-python pw_manager.py

-On first run, the program will create a random salt file (salt.bin).
+=== Secure Password Manager ===

-Enter a master password when prompted.
+Enter your master password:****

-Use the menu to view or add passwords.

-Menu Options

-1. View passwords – Displays all saved passwords.

-2. Add new password – Add a new account with username and password.

-3. Quit – Exit the program.
+Choose **Add new password**:

+Select mode:
+1.View passwords
+2.Add new password
+3.Quit
+Choice (1/2/3): 2
+Enter account name: Gmail
+Enter account password: ****
+Password saved!

+View stored passwords:

+Select mode:
+1.View passwords
+2.Add new password
+3.Quit
+Choice (1/2/3): 1
+User: Gmail | Password: mysecretpassword

+---

-Security Notes
+## ⚠️ Security Notes

-Do not upload passwords.txt or salt.bin to GitHub — these contain your encrypted passwords.
+- ❌ Do **not** upload `passwords.txt` or `salt.bin` to GitHub — these contain your encrypted passwords.

-Keep your master password safe.
-Losing it means losing access to all passwords.
+- 🔑 Keep your **master password safe**.
+Losing it means losing access to all saved passwords.

-The program stores all passwords locally in an encrypted file.
+- 💾 All passwords are stored **locally** in an encrypted file.

+---

+## 🔮 Future Improvements
+- 🔀 Add a **random password generator**
+- 📋 Copy passwords to clipboard instead of printing
+- 📝 Add **delete/edit** functions for saved passwords
+- 🖥️ Build a **GUI version**

+---